labour law

 • To learn his work skills diligently and become skilled in his work before the expiry of the training period.

-• To attend his all practical and theoretical classes regularly.
+• To attend all his practical and theoretical classes regularly.

 • To abide by all the rules given by his seniors or the employer during his training period.